SahebYuvraj/Patient-Management-System/README.md

 - The gateway uses Docker hostnames (`patient-service`, `billing-service`) — these resolve inside Docker network only
 - Running services locally requires updating URIs in `application.yml` to `localhost`

+---

+## 🧠 What I Learned

+This project was genuinely fun and I really wanted to understand how production backend systems are structured.
+Here's what I took away:

+### Spring Boot & CRUD
+- How to properly structure a Spring Boot app beyond just making endpoints work
+- Using validation groups to apply different rules on create vs update
+- Global exception handling with `@RestControllerAdvice` instead of scattering try/catch everywhere
+- DTOs as a boundary layer — keeping your internal model separate from what you expose

+### Docker
+- Docker was something I never got a proper chance to learn at uni — this project changed that
+- Understanding how containers communicate via an internal Docker network (and why `localhost` doesn't work between containers)
+- Writing Dockerfiles for Spring Boot services and wiring them together
+- How services discover each other by container name rather than IP address

+### Microservices Architecture
+- The real difference between monolithic and microservices — not just theoretically but feeling it when you have to think about how services talk to each other
+- Each service owning its own data and responsibility, rather than one giant codebase doing everything
+- The tradeoffs are real — microservices adds complexity, but the separation of concerns and independent deployability makes it worth it at scale
+- How an API Gateway acts as the single entry point and why that matters for routing, security, and observability

+### gRPC
+- Completely new to me before this — gRPC uses HTTP/2 under the hood which means multiplexed streams, lower latency, and binary serialisation via Protobuf instead of JSON
+- Defining contracts via `.proto` files first and generating code from them — a different mindset to REST
+- Why gRPC makes sense for internal service-to-service calls where performance matters, while REST still makes sense for public-facing APIs

+### Kafka
+- Kafka was brand new to me — I initially associated it with something like MQTT or basic pub/sub messaging
+- Kafka is fundamentally different: it's a distributed log, messages are persisted and replayable, not just fire-and-forget
+- Understanding producers, consumers, topics, and serialisation (Protobuf over the wire)
+- How the analytics service could consume patient events independently without the patient service knowing or caring

+### Swagger / OpenAPI
+- How SpringDoc auto-generates an OpenAPI spec from your annotations
+- Routing the `/api-docs` endpoint through the gateway so everything is accessible from one place
+- How useful it is to have a live, accurate API spec rather than maintaining docs manually

+### General Backend Confidence
+- I used to feel like I always needed a frontend to show that something was working — this project broke that habit
+- Debugging distributed systems across multiple services taught me more about how things actually fail than any tutorial ever did
+- Reading logs, tracing requests through the gateway, using the actuator
+---

+## 🔜 What I'd Improve / Next Steps

+- **Authentication** — adding JWT-based auth at the gateway level so all services are protected without each one implementing it separately
+- **Testing** — this was one of the harder parts of the project, especially tracking down `pom.xml` dependency issues.
+I want to invest more in proper integration tests and get more systematic about debugging
+- **AWS deployment** — I recently completed my AWS course and want to deploy this properly, likely with ECS or EKS for the containers and MSK for managed Kafka
+- **Experiment more independently** — this was a guided project (big credit to **Chris Blakely** for teaching it end to end), and I learned a huge amount from working through it properly rather than vibe coding the whole thing.
+But the next step is taking these concepts and building something from scratch on my own terms maybe even building something new like the app

+> In the age of AI, a lot of this could be generated in minutes.
+But understanding the architecture decisions, the tradeoffs, and why things break the way they do I feel this part can't be skipped.
+That's what made this worth doing.Going forward I'll definitely try doing something bigger :).